Volunteer Thank-You Quotes, Messages, and Recognition Ideas That People Actually Remember

 Short Thank-You Notes for Cards or Gift Tags

-- "[Name], your time here made [specific outcome] possible.
-That matters more than you know.
-Thank you."
+- “[Name], your time here made [specific outcome] possible.
+Thank you.”

-- "We noticed [specific thing they did].
-It meant everything.
-Thank you."
+- “We noticed [specific thing they did].
+It meant everything.”

 - “You gave your mornings, your weekends, your energy.
 We’re grateful for every hour.”